Politically Incorrect: Format

 The show began with a brief topical monologue from Maher.
 Then Maher introduces the guests individually, promoting their current projects.
-Four guests appear, usually a mix of individuals from show business, popular culture, pundits, political consultants, and occasionally regular people in the news, discussing topics in the news selected by Maher.
+Four guests appear, usually a mix of individuals from show business, popular culture, pundits, political consultants and occasionally regular people in the news, discussing topics in the news selected by Maher.
 Maher described the program as "The McLaughlin Group on acid."

 On rare occasions, Maher would interview a single guest.
 The show was pioneering in mixing political figures and entertainers.
 Maher tried to air all points of view, especially controversial ones.
 Guests could be both aggravating and insightful, with the conversation similar to a cocktail party with quick-witted guests.

 Writers

 The show's writers included Al Franken, Arianna Huffington, Kevin Bleyer, Scott Carter, and Chris Kelly.

 9/11 controversy and cancellation

 On September 11, 2001, conservative political commentator Barbara Olson was on her way to Los Angeles to appear as a guest on Politically Incorrect, when the airplane she was on was hijacked and flown into the Pentagon during the September 11 attacks.

 In the aftermath of the attacks, U.S. President George W. Bush said that the terrorists responsible were cowards.
 On September 17, 2001, one of Maher's guests, Dinesh D'Souza, said "These are warriors.
 And we have to realize that the principles of our way of life are in conflict with people in the world.
 And so—I mean, I'm all for understanding the sociological causes of this, but we should not blame the victim.
 Americans shouldn't blame themselves because other people want to bomb them."
 Maher agreed, and replied: "We have been the cowards, lobbing cruise missiles from 2,000 miles away.
 That's cowardly.
 Staying in the airplane when it hits the building, say what you want about it, [it's] not cowardly."
 Similar comments were made by others in other media.

 Advertisers withdrew their support, and some ABC affiliates stopped airing the show temporarily.
 White House press secretary Ari Fleischer denounced Maher, warning that "people have to watch what they say and watch what they do."
 Maher apologized, and explained that he had been criticizing U.S. military policy, not American soldiers.

 The show was canceled the following June, which Maher and many others saw as a result of the controversy, although ABC denied that the controversy was a factor and said the program was canceled due to declining ratings.
 Maher said that the show struggled for advertisers in its final months.
 There were subsequently comments in various media on the irony that a show called Politically Incorrect was canceled because its host had made a supposedly politically incorrect comment.

 The show was replaced on ABC by Jimmy Kimmel Live! in 2003.

-Maher rebounded with an hour-long weekly program on HBO called Real Time with Bill Maher premiering on February 21, 2003, which follows a similar format, with fewer guests since the COVID-19 pandemic.
+Maher rebounded with an hour-long weekly program on HBO called Real Time with Bill Maher premiering on February 21, 2003, which follows a similar format.